 📷 from Sauzon, Belle Ile en Mer - © Holiable

-Pionneering region for sustainable tourism in France, Brittany is a destination of choice for nature lovers.
+Pionneering region for sustainable travel in France, Brittany is a destination of choice for nature lovers.

 As for landscapes, Brittany is a region that suits all desires.